George K. Konstantinou LLC

 No. Cyprus does not require you to be present or reside in Cyprus before or after the approval of your CIP application.

-Is the purchase of a private property a necessary condition to meet the requirements of law when obtaining citizenship for investors?
+Is the purchase of private property necessary to meet the law requirements when obtaining citizenship for investors?

 Yes, that is just so.
 Regardless of the criterion based on which an investor will prefer to apply, the law provides for the purchase of property for private use, the value of which is at least €500,000+VAT.